What is Fodder?

 Why Should I Choose a High-Performance Fodder Group System?

 A Fodder Group system can produce exceptional yields and quality while reducing your feed costs and provide animals with the most nutritious 'live' fresh forage available.
-Additional benefits include - eliminate the impact of drought - reduce methane emissions (cattle) - control and stabilize feeding costs - reduce the need for additional land production - create a more nutritious protein for human consumption and ensure that animals live a more humane life while providing for mankind.
+Additional benefits include - off-set impact of droughts on forage production - reduce methane emissions (cattle) - control and stabilize feeding costs - reduce the need for additional land production - create a more nutritious protein for human consumption and ensure that animals live a more humane life while providing for mankind.

 How Much Should I Feed My Horses?
 (See Equine Custom Blends)